ToolJet/ToolJet/docs/docs/setup/kubernetes.md

    - [GKE Ingress for HTTP(S) Load Balancing](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress)

 :::tip
-If you want to serve ToolJet client from services such as Firebase or Netlify, please read the client deployment documentation **[here](/docs/deployment/client)**.
+If you want to serve ToolJet client from services such as Firebase or Netlify, please read the client Setup documentation **[here](/docs/setup/client)**.
 :::